 There must have been lots of discussions happening in the Boyd and White families about leaving the army and emigrating to far away lands.
 As officers, John and Henry could sell their commissions.
 Wikipedia records that the going prices in 1837 were Captain 1,800 pounds.
 This practice was legal within the British army from 1683 to 187112.

 During the month after Jane and Henry were married, the Boyds and Whites travelled to Edinburgh, leaving behind their youngest daughter Jessie in the care of William and Margaret Sim in Montrose13.
 In the nearby port of Leith they boarded the barque Georginna, bound for Australia.
-On board were John and Elizabeth Boyd, their children John, George, Eliza and, Henry and Jane White.
+On board were John, his children John, George, Eliza and, Henry and Jane White.
+Also on board was a “a Lady” who probably accompanied the Boyd family, in helping look after the children.

 They all arrived safely in Sydney on 23 October 1839, where they remained until about two months later14.
-On 10 December 1839 the Boyd family arrived in Melbourne on the barque Australian Packet15.
+On 10 December 1839 the Boyd family arrived in Melbourne on the barque Australasian Packet15.
+Also on board was a lady, Mrs Clarke, immediately listed before the Boyd family.

 Wallan Wallan Run